 Help & Advice

-Here, we have compiled a list of the most common signs of a blocked drain, to ensure you are able to spot these problems as soon as they occur.
+We have compiled a list of the most common signs of a blocked drain to help you spot these problems as soon as they occur.

 What are the signs of a blocked drain?

-Before we go into more detail about some of the issues that might arise in your home when there is a drain blockage, we have put together a handy list of the first things to look for.
+Before we discuss in more detail some of the issues that might arise in your home when there is a drain blockage, we have put together a handy list of the first things to look for.

-Bad Smell – can you smell an eggy odor?
+• Bad Smell – can you smell an eggy odour?

 What does a blocked drain look like?

-One of the most obvious signs of a blocked drain is if you can see that your sink, toilet, bath or shower are draining slowly.
-If the blockage is particularly bad, then the water may not drain away at all.
+One of the most obvious signs of a blocked drain is being able to see that your sink, toilet, bath or shower is draining slowly.
+If the blockage is particularly bad, the water may not drain at all.

 If just one of these fixtures is experiencing issues, the blockage is probably localised to a pipe connected to that specific appliance.
 However, if all fixtures appear to be backed up, the blockage is most likely somewhere in the sewer drain.